DENGYONGZHEN/devops-space/toeic.md

 - (D) establishes

-🎈29.
+🎈🤫29.
 Dolphin Hotel is conveniently located------- the Sherwood  Central Station and a short walk from the heart of the city center.

-- (A) opposite
+- ##### (A) opposite

 - (B) across

 - (C)next

-- ##### (D)nearby
+- (D)nearby 🔐

-🎈30.
+🎈🤫30.
 The GHV Sahara earned the highest safety rating for any vehicle  in its class ------- tested by writers from Motors Magazine.

 - (A)this

-- ##### (B)are
+- (B)are 🔐

-- (C)when
+- ##### (C)when

 - (D)from